Frequently Asked Questions

 Do I have to pay a fee for my aegrotat or compassionate consideration application?

-No, from 15 March 2022, the application fees for all aegrotat and compassionate consideration applications have been waived for the remainder of 2022.
+No, from 15 March 2022, there is no application fee for aegrotat and compassionate consideration applications.

 Can I apply for an aegrotat/compassionate consideration after the deadline?

 You must submit your application within the 7 day (inclusive) deadline.
 For example, if your exam is on the 20th of the month, your application must be received by end of day on the 26th.
 University regulations allow late application only where exceptional circumstances have prevented you from applying within the timeframe.